RequireJS Optimization Tool

 See the notes for the Optimizing one JavaScript file about avoiding saving optimized files in your pristine source tree.
 It is only done here to make the example simpler.

-The optimization tool can take care of optimizing all the CSS and JS files in your project by using a build profile.
+The optimizer can take care of optimizing all the CSS and JS files in your project by using a build profile.

 Create a build profile, call it app.build.js, and put it in the scripts directory.
 The app.build.js file can live anywhere, but just be sure to adjust the paths accordingly in the example below -- all paths will be relative to where the app.build.js is located.
 Example app.build.js: